 Traders can obtain basic stock exchange knowledge free of charge at the Frankfurt Exchange website.
 In addition, the Eurex website offers e-lectures for the Certified Derivatives Trader certificate program.

-Many regulated brokerage firms offer contracts for difference (CFDs) based on products traded on Deutsche Börse Group exchanges.
+Many regulated brokerage firms worldwide offer traders ways to speculate on assets traded on Deutsche Börse Group exchanges.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.